 A man of genius makes no mistakes; his errors are volitional and are the portals of discovery.~ James Joyce, Author

-I would rather work with someone who failed three or four times and then got it right, than either the person who knew the right answer from the beginning or regarded the issue as beneath them.~ The Ethical Skeptic
+I would rather work with someone who failed three or four times and then got it right, than either the person who knew the right answer from the beginning or regarded the task as beneath them.~ The Ethical Skeptic

 An ethical skeptic in contrast, makes many mistakes in the process of creative hard work and skills applied inside of novel asymmetric challenge.
 But she actually learns the subject as well through this process.
 She will be made fun-of or treated as an outsider by the perdocent.
 Her mistakes however, become occult trophies earned along a pathway to true success, one which the perdocent will never realize.

 The Ethical Skeptic, “Perdocent – Opposite of the Autodidact”; The Ethical Skeptic, WordPress, 18 Dec 2021; Web, https://theethicalskeptic.com/?p=58790